 According to Forbes columnist Steve Culp, risk management is more important than ever in this volatile environment and businesses should be getting better leverage from their technology.

 “Emerging technologies such as machine learning and artificial intelligence show great promise in helping risk managers pinpoint specific risks and develop faster responses.
-Many risk teams, however, have yet to take full advantage of more mature technologies in areas including data, analytics and modeling.
-Among other benefits, these technologies can reduce the efforts on lower-risk areas and help managers focus their energies on real threats, to critical parts of the organization.”
+Many risk teams, however, have yet to take full advantage of more mature technologies in areas including data, analytics and modelling.
+Among other benefits, these technologies can reduce the efforts on lower-risk areas and help managers focus their energies on real threats, to critical parts of the organisation.”

 According to Adam Collins, Chief Product Officer at Camms, one major change in 2020 has been speed, and businesses looking for more agile software solutions.